Coexistence of competing first passage percolation on hyperbolic graphs: Introduction

 \subsection{Related processes}

-Even though FPPHE was actually invented to analyze MDLA, the study of competition in growth processes is a classical area of research.
-One classical example is the two-type Richardson model, which consists of $\Fo$ starting from $o$ and $\Fl$ starting from one active seed (for example, located at a neighbor of $o$); thus both $\Fo$ and $\Fl$ start spreading from time $0$.
-It is conjectured that coexistence can occur if and only if $\lambda=1$.
-The fact that coexistence occurs when $\lambda=1$ was established by H\"aggstr\"om and Pemantle~\cite{HP} on the two-dimensional lattice, and extended to other dimensions by Hoffman~\cite{Hoffman} and Garet and Marchand~\cite{GM2005} (see also~\cite{Hoffman2008} for coexistence in the four-type Richardson model on $\mathbb{Z}^2$).
+Even though FPPHE was invented to analyze MDLA, growth processes with competition is a classical area of research.
+One example is the two-type Richardson model, which consists of $\Fo$ starting from $o$ and $\Fl$ starting from one active seed (for example, located at a neighbor of $o$); thus both $\Fo$ and $\Fl$ start spreading from time $0$.
+It is conjectured that coexistence occurs if and only if $\lambda=1$.
+The fact that coexistence occurs when $\lambda=1$ was established in~\cite{HP} on the two-dimensional lattice, and extended to other dimensions by~\cite{Hoffman} and~\cite{GM2005} (see also~\cite{Hoffman2008,ADH}).
 The converse has not been fully resolved, but \cite{HP2} established that the set of values of $\lambda$ for which there is coexistence is at most a countable subset of $(0,\infty)$.
 Simulation suggests that, unlike the two-type Richardson model, FPPHE on $\mathbb{Z}^d$ has a regime of coexistence even when $\lambda\neq 1$; this seems to be a consequence of the richer set of behaviors coming from the interplay between $\lambda$ and $\mu$ in FPPHE.

-As in FPPHE, it is not known whether monotonicity holds for the two-type Richardson model (that is, whether increasing $\lambda$ can only help $\Fl$ survive), otherwise the conjecture would follow from~\cite{HP, HP2}.
-Recently,~\cite{ADH} solved this conjecture on the half plane.
-Coexistence on the two-type Richardson model implies the existence of two disjoint, one-sided, infinite geodesics in first passage percolation~\cite{Hoffman,Hoffman2008}.

 For a simplified, deterministic version of the two-type Richardson model, \cite{Benjamini} shows that, on a hyperbolic graph, coexistence is possible for \emph{all} values of $\lambda>0$.
 Our proof of Theorem~\ref{thm:survival_FPP_lambda} can also be used to establish this result for the actual two-type Richardson model.
 This is the content of the next corollary, which does not need non-amenability. \begin{Corollary} Consider the two-type Richardson model defined above on a vertex transitive, hyperbolic graph.
 Then, for any $\lambda>0$, with positive probability both $\Fo$ and $\Fl$ survive. \end{Corollary}